 where to buy ingredients:

-- click here to find clay on iHerb (this affiliate link gives you $10 off first time purchase)
+- click here to find clay on iHerb (this affiliate link gives you 10% off any purchase)

 - Singapore, click here to find coconut milk powder